JazzHutchy/portfolio-site-redux/README.md

 - Epic Gear: https://www.epicgear.com/en/news
 - Mad Katz: http://www.madcatz.com/

-# Usability Heuristics
+## Usability Heuristics
+- Was initially thinking of trying a multi-page website, but most likely going to scrap the idea as it doesn't offer the best UX given the level of content.
+Created a seperate branch for both, just in case.
-- My site will have a navbar to access all part of the site, including home, about, skills and portfoilio pages.
+- My site will have a navbar to quickly access all part of the site, including home, about, skills and portfoilio pages.
 - There should easy access to downloading my resumes on every page of the site.
 - After a long hiatus, I have picked up Javascript as part of my coding repotoire.
 I intend to use it to create dynamic features for my website.